How to choose a perfect resort in the Maldives?

 Transfers: Seaplane or Speedboat

-Transfers must be considered when selecting a Maldivian resort because they affect the overall budget of your vacation.
+Transfers should be considered when selecting a Maldivian resort, as they impact the overall budget of your vacation.
 Always check if transportation cost is included in the accommodation rate.
 The Maldives occupies an area of approximately 90 square kilometers, but the majority of hotels are within easy reach of Male, the capital city.
 Velena International Airport serves as the gateway to the Maldives.
-Most large resorts have their airport lounge, where they handle all logistics and schedule everything around your flights.
-Choose a resort that will handle your transfers – either for free or at a cost.
+Most large resorts have their own airport lounge, where they handle all logistics and schedule everything around your flights.
+You can choose a resort that will handle your transfers, either at no additional cost or for a fee.

 The islands of North Male Atoll and South Male Atoll are close to Male and can be reached easily and economically.
-Most hotel packages include speed boat transfers.
-Do your research because a few of these resorts may not be as secluded as you would like.
+Most hotel packages include speedboat transfers.
+Do your research, as some of these resorts may not be as secluded as you would like.
 Ozen Reserve Bolifushi, Sheraton Maldives Full Moon Resort, Huvafen Fushi, Taj Exotica Resort & Spa, Anantara Veli Maldives Resort, Waldorf Astoria Maldives Ithaafushi, Meeru Island Resort & Spa, Four Seasons Maldives, and Cocoa Island by Como are a few popular, high-end resorts that are easily accessible by speedboat.

-The resorts on other atolls require a transfer by seaplane or domestic flight with speedboat transfer.
+The resorts on other atolls require a transfer by seaplane or domestic flight, with a speedboat transfer.
 Seaplanes are operated by Trans Maldivian Airways and can only be reserved through the resort.
-The return trip might cost anything from $350 to $600 and is rarely included in the room cost.
+The return trip may cost anywhere from $350 to $600 and is rarely included in the room rate.
 If the resort is far from Male, it can significantly increase costs.
 Flying in a seaplane is a one-of-a-kind experience that allows you to enjoy amazing vistas from the skies.
 However, the planes are small and noisy, and baggage weight is normally limited to 20 kg.
 If you arrive late in Male, you will have to spend the night there because seaplanes only fly during the day.

 . commons.wikemedia.org